Deyaa22/coroutine-timeline-net/README.md

 # coroutine-net
-Eas-to-use and lightweight coroutine timeline implementation using C# iterator blocks and async.
+Provides Easy-to-use and lightweight coroutine timeline based on the C# iterator pattern with support for time-based delays.